 We will explore in depth the yogasutras of Patanjali, including the methods of attaining liberation, the levels of samadhi, the 3-pronged practice of kriya yoga, the five afflictions and how to overcome them, and the 8-limbed system of ashtanga yoga.

 Also we will discuss the philosophy of Samkhya, the system upon which the yogasutras are based.
-Without an understanding of Samkhya, an understanding of the concepts of yoga is impossible.
+Without an understanding of Samkhya, an understanding of the concepts of Yoga is impossible.

 WHEN & WHERE?

-Practices and discussions are led by Scott Lamps & Ida Jo.
+Lectures are led by Scott Lamps & Ida Jo.
 They are Yoga Acharyas (Masters of Yoga) certified the Sivananda Yoga Vedanta Center; Ghosh's Yoga College in Kolkata, India; Advanced Forrest Yoga; and Tony Sanchez.

 They are the authors of the Ghosh Yoga Practice Manuals, the editors of Buddha Bose's lost manuscript 84 Yoga Asanas, and the editors of Gouri Shankar Mukerji's 84 Yoga Asanas.